-Outreach materials in support of the Stone Fruit Commodity Survey supported through Farm Bill funding are available.
-A large meeting display is available for use by the CAPS community for state, society, and/or grower meetings.
-A themed brochure and pest information sheets also are available.
+Outreach materials in support of the Stone Fruit Commodity Survey supported through Farm Bill funding also are available.
+The large meeting display is available with a Stone Fruit background (no Velcro attachments), as well as themed brochure and pest information sheets.
 For those giving a slide presentation, a PowerPoint presentation is available to customize as needed.
-Hard copies of the brochure and pest information sheets, as well as the display, can be requested by contacting John Bowers at john.bowers@aphis.usda.gov.
-The brochure, pest information sheets, as well as the PowerPoint presentation also can be downloaded for local printing from the CAPS Resource & Collaboration site at http://caps.ceris.purdue.edu/stone-fruit.
+The brochure, pest information sheets, as well as the PowerPoint presentation can be downloaded for local printing from the Outreach Library on the CAPS Resource & Collaboration site.
+See Stone Fruit - Pests Display.